-Liberal Arts and Science (LAS), Level, and Breadth Course Review
+Liberal Arts and Science (LAS), Level, and Breadth Designations - Review and criteria

 Liberal Arts and Science (LAS), level, and breadth designations help L&S undergraduate students find courses to meet their graduation requirements.
 This document explains these requirements and the process by which L&S and non-L&S departments can add, change, or remove LAS, level or breadth designations.